 1 can Solo Poppy Seed Cake and Pastry Filling

 Sift flour and salt together in a medium bowl and set aside.Beat the cream cheese and butter together with a stand mixer or a hand mixer until completely incorporated and creamy (3-5 minutes).

 Reduce the speed of the mixer and slowly add in the flour.
 I used 5 additions and completely mixed in the flour each time.
 The dough will be soft but not sticky.

 Divide the dough into 4 equal parts and flatten each to ¾” thick.
 Wrap in plastic wrap and refrigerate until hard, at least 2 hours.

 Assembling the Kolaches:

 Take one of the disks of dough from the refrigerator and lightly flour both sides.
-Spread powered sugar on your pastry board or work surface.
-Place the dough on top and roll out pastry to 1/16” to 1/8” thick.
+Spread powdered sugar on your pastry board or work surface.
+Place the dough on top and roll out the pastry to 1/16” to 1/8” thick.

 Sprinkle the middles of the kolaches with just a touch of granulated sugar.